brycewray/hugo-site/content/posts/2022/05/fun-with-feeds.md

 Most subreddits have an RSS feed.
 All you have to do is take a subreddit's URL and add `.rss` to the end of it.
 I suggest using the `new` designation so you get the latest posts, sorted appropriately.

-The [Eleventy](https://11ty.dev) subreddit, with the "new" designation, is `https://www.reddit.com/r/eleventy/new`.
+The [Eleventy](https://11ty.dev) subreddit, with the `new` designation, is `https://www.reddit.com/r/eleventy/new`.
 Thus, its feed URL would be:

 ```plaintext
 https://www.reddit.com/r/eleventy/new.rss